What Is Feng Shui Art?

 Feng shui is an ancient Chinese practice that involves the intentional placement of colors, shapes, furniture, and even architecture to focus positive energy.
 Paintings, photographs, and other works of art that follow these principles are known as feng shui art.
 Curves are used instead of straight lines, and various colors are used to achieve various effects.
 The most common subjects for feng shui art are abstract paintings, landscapes, and still life.

 Colors are thought to represent one of the five elements in feng shui, and each element has its own set of benefits.
 Reds and oranges, for example, represent the element fire and increase energy.
-Water, represented blues and black, can encourage abundance, whereas wood, represented browns and greens, can improve people’s health and bring more wealth.
+Water, represented by blues and black, can encourage abundance, whereas wood, represented by browns and greens, can improve people’s health and bring more wealth.

 Lines are another aspect of feng shui.
 Both positive and negative aspects of energy, or Chi, exist.
 Positive energy meanders along curves, while negative energy travels in straight lines.
 As a result, curves are used in feng shui art to channel positive energy and dispel negative energy.